Department of Transfusion Medicine

 - To insist on rational use of blood and blood components.

-- The Department is conducting MD Post Graduate course in Immunohaematology and Blood Transfusion since 2005, with annual intake of two candidates.
-This course has been recognized by the Medical Council of India.
+- The Department conducts National Medical Commission recognized MD Post Graduate Course in Immunohaematology and Blood Transfusion [ M.D., IH&BT] since 2005 with annual intake of five candidates from the academic year 2017-2018

 - Introduction of Postgraduate training programme in Blood Transfusion and Immunohaematology as a distinct specialty would provide adequate trained manpower in the Blood Transfusion services on par with developed countries.
 This would encourage research in the field of Modern Blood Banking and provide services in an updated manner.